ggreer/geoff.greer.fm/_posts/2013-02-28-the-cost-of-features.md

 <div id="cass_cloc_chart_div" style="width: 100%; height: 500px;"> </div>

 These examples aren't cherry-picked.
 I ran the numbers on other code bases, but showing them all would take up a lot of space and increase the page load time.
 The data is pretty clear: software projects get heavier over time.
 This shouldn't surprise many developers.
 [Zawinski's Law](http://en.wikipedia.org/wiki/Jamie_Zawinski#Zawinski.27s_law_of_software_envelopment) was coined decades ago.

 But *why* do cars, airframes, and software grow?
 Naively, we should expect at least some of them to shrink over time.

 I don't know the answer, but I do have some hypotheses.
 Engineering involves trade-offs.
 All else equal, more code means more bugs.
 Of course, all else isn't equal.
 More features usually means more code.
 Improving performance through the use of complex cache hierarchies, indexes, and efficient data structures requires more code.
-Making software redundant, distributed, and scalable takes boatloads of code.
+Making software reliable, distributed, and scalable takes boatloads of code.

 So we have some good reasons for adding code, but we can also remove it.
 Why do we avoid that?
 Several reasons come to mind: